IndustrialCodeGuy/WinpeGUI/README.md

 # WinPE GUI Shell

-WinPE GUI Shell is an independent, third-party graphical shell for customized Microsoft Windows Preinstallation Environment (Windows PE) images.
+WinPE GUI Shell is an independent, third-party graphical shell built from scratch specifically for customized Microsoft Windows Preinstallation Environment (Windows PE) images.
 It provides a file manager, desktop and taskbar, file operations, file and folder pickers, and BitLocker management utilities.

+Rather than adapting a full Windows desktop shell or assembling the environment around a large collection of third-party tools, WinPE GUI Shell implements the shell experience itself.
+The result is a comparatively self-contained WinPE GUI with very few runtime dependencies while still providing a broad set of desktop, file-management, and recovery-oriented functions.
+The published applications are self-contained .NET 8 executables; the shell itself does not require an installed .NET desktop runtime, `WinPE-NetFX`, or PowerShell.
+Additional WinPE components are needed only for the features that use them, such as WMI and BitLocker support.

 The project is intended for deployment within a Windows PE image that the user creates independently.
 It is not designed as a replacement for File Explorer on a full Windows installation and is not affiliated with, endorsed by, or distributed by Microsoft.